Skip to main content

 7. Further Reading: optional pointers for going deeper.

-The supporting pages at the bottom of the sidebar (Cheat Sheet, PR Checklist, Glossary, Discovery Notes) are not chapters; they are reference material returned to during work.
+The Glossary at the bottom of the sidebar is not a chapter; it is reference material returned to during work.

 Prerequisites